All social work candidates must submit the following documents to confirm they meet the academic entry requirements with their application:

 |Basic IT skills including word processing, internet browsing and use of email||You will be asked to complete an IT self-declaration section in your application form (no further evidence is required).|

 |Criminal records check||You need your employer to apply for an ‘Enhanced DBS with lists’ check if you don’t already hold DBS check against all parts of the register (children’s and adults) which will be dated within 12 months of you starting your studies.
 Please be aware that the OU cannot carry out checks and request a DBS on your behalf.|

-Applications for an October 2020 start will close on 3rd July 2020.
-Applications for the January/February 2021 intake will close on 4th September 2020.
+Applications for an October 2021 start closed on 11th June 2021.
+Applications for the January/February 2022 intake will close on 4th September 2021.